Purva0017/Unpushed-changes-YDT/plan.md

-## Enhancements for existing code
-- Hide comments isn't executed properly, has wrong code
-- Have to define the difference between functionality

 ## New functionality addition
 - Add search functionality by including search box or use the default Youtube search.
 - Include Playlist tracker.
 Keep track of certain tutorial followed.